15 Top-Rated Attractions & Things to Do in Asheville

 - Hilton Garden Inn Asheville Downtown: mid-range pricing, sunny rooftop terrace, complimentary downtown shuttle, fitness center.

-- Country Inn & Suites by Carlson, Asheville Westgate, NC: 3-star hotel, bright rooms, indoor pool and gym, free downtown shuttle.
+- Country Inn & Suites by Radisson, Asheville Westgate, NC: 3-star hotel, bright rooms, indoor pool and gym, free downtown shuttle.

-- Super 8 Asheville Tunnel Road: budget hotel, clean rooms, free breakfast and parking, in-room fridges and microwaves.
+- Quality Inn Asheville Downtown Tunnel Road: budget hotel, clean rooms, free breakfast and parking, in-room fridges and microwaves.